 Mr. Corgey has 40 years of maritime experience, including working as a merchant mariner, elected union official, regulatory advisory board member and maritime industry advocate.

 Mr. Corgey has been vice president of the Seafarers International Union (SIU), responsible for the Gulf Coast region since 1990.
-He supervises SIU activities ranging from Charleston, S.C., to Brownsville, Texas, including Puerto Rico and hiring halls and offices in Houston, New Orleans, Jacksonville, Mobile, Port Everglades and San Juan.
+He supervises SIU activities from Charleston, S.C., to Brownsville, Texas, including Puerto Rico and hiring halls and offices in Houston, New Orleans, Jacksonville, Mobile, Port Everglades and San Juan.
 He oversees a staff of 25 representatives and administrative assistants while representing 7,500 members.
-His current duties include dispute resolution, collective bargaining, organizing and maintaining working relationships with SIU-contracted companies.
+Current duties include dispute resolution, collective bargaining, organizing and maintaining working relationships with SIU-contracted companies.
 He oversees finance, real estate management and human resources.
 He also serves as vice president of the international union.

 Mr. Corgey is a trustee for the Seafarers Pension Plan, Seafarers Health and Benefits Plan, Joint Employment Fund, Training/Safety Fund and Transportation Institute.

 He serves as a vice president of the Texas AFL-CIO; as secretary-treasurer of the West Gulf Ports Council of the AFL-CIO Maritime Trades Department; and on the executive board of the Harris County AFL-CIO.
 He is a member of the National Defense Transportation Association, American Maritime Partnership and the Navy League of the United States.
 He is a past member of the U.S. Department of Homeland Security’s Area Maritime Security Committee for the Port of Houston/Galveston and served as chairman of the City of Houston Ethics Committee.
-He served on the U.S. Coast Guard Towing Safety Advisory Committee and the board of the Houston Maritime Association.
+He served on the U.S. Coast Guard Towing Safety Advisory Committee and board of the Houston Maritime Association.

 A graduate of Houston’s Milby High School, Mr. Corgey attended Southwest Texas State University.
-He graduated from an apprentice program at the Paul Hall Center for Maritime Training and Education in Piney Point, Maryland, earning a chief engineer’s license.
+He graduated from an apprentice program at the Paul Hall Center for Maritime Training and Education in Piney Point, Md., earning a chief engineer’s license.

 Mr. Corgey is active in civic and humanitarian pursuits.
 He is married to Theresa Mangiameli Corgey and they have two adult sons and one grandson.